-Expressive Language Disorder are classified as two types:
+Expressive Language Delays or Disorders are classified into two types:

 Mixed Receptive-Expressive Language Disorder – Difficulty with comprehension or understanding the words or complexity of what the individual understands compared to peers and has an expressive language disorder.

-Expressive Language Disorder – Receptively, the individual is age appropriate but there are significant issues expressing oneself compared to peers.
+Expressive Language Disorder – Receptively, the individual is age-appropriate but there are significant issues expressing oneself (speech and language) compared to peers.

 There is no such thing as just a receptive language disorder.
 If a child is misdiagnosed with this label, either the child has significant attentional difficulties or the child’s expressive language skills were not thoroughly assessed.
 Speech language pathologists are the best professionals to thoroughly assess expressive language skills.

 Spoken or expressive language disorder is a lifelong condition and appears in early childhood.
 It is often developmental in nature but may also be caused by traumatic brain injury.
-An individual with expressive language disorder exhibits normal comprehension skills but has difficulty with written and/or verbal expression.
+Children with expressive language disorder exhibit normal comprehension skills but have difficulty with written and/or verbal expression.
 This can impair academic achievement and make it more difficult to socialize in groups with peers.